-But it you have a toothache with a fever, difficulty breathing, difficulty swallowing, swelling around the tooth, pain when you bite, continuous pain, or a foul-tasting discharge – contact me or your dentist immediately!
+But if you have a bad toothache with a fever, difficulty breathing, difficulty swallowing, swelling around the tooth, pain when you bite, continuous pain, or a foul-tasting discharge – contact me or your dentist immediately!
 Because any of these symptoms with a toothache can mean that the problem has spread beyond your tooth.

 The fact is, the best way to avoid a toothache is by maintaining your oral health.
 With a healthy mouth, you can avoid many — if not all — of the problems I mentioned above.
 Fortunately, it’s pretty easy to do: brush twice a day (two minutes each time), floss once a day, and visit your dentist every 6 months.
 Follow these three steps and you’ll have a healthy mouth and a bright smile for years to come.

 Think of it this way; it’s much easier for you to visit your dentist every 6 months, rather than the alternative of having a searing pain shoot through your jaw and trying to schedule an emergency appointment on the weekend.
-Because, lets face it, things like this always seem to happen at the most inconvenient time possible.
+Because, let’s face it, things like this always seem to happen at the most inconvenient time possible.

 So, do your mouth — and yourself — a favor, take care of your teeth and schedule an appointment with your dentist every 6 months.
 And if you do develop a toothache, don’t wait for it to get worse.
-Schedule an appointment IMMEDIATELY and get the relief you need.
+Schedule an appointment IMMEDIATELY and get the toothache pain relief you need.